getAlby/bitcoin-connect/README.md

 });
 ```

 - `appName` - Name of the app requesting access to wallet.
-Currently used for NWC connections (Alby and Mutiny)
+Currently used for NWC connections (e.g. Alby Hub)
 - `filters` - Filter the type of connectors you want to show.
 Example: "nwc" (only show NWC connectors).
 - `showBalance` - If false, do not request the connected wallet's balance
 - `providerConfig` - **Experimental**: add provider-specific configuration (for NWC, LNC, LNbits etc).
 Currently only `nwc.authorizationUrlOptions` is supported. `NWCAuthorizationUrlOptions` can be found in the [Alby JS SDK](https://github.com/getAlby/js-sdk).